-Campus crime awareness information and statistics may be found on the College Police Web site at www.harlingen.tstc.edu/police.
+Campus crime awareness information and statistics may be found on the College Police website at www.tstc.edu/harlingenpolice.
 A paper copy is available upon request.

 Students may also contact the department for assistance with keys locked in a vehicle, dead vehicle batteries, or to request an escort to their vehicle.